TheDukeZip/hacksecurectf2016/elpis/README.md

 We discovered we couldn't connect back to our own machines from the servers... but I discovered the firewall seemed to be letting DNS queries through by running a ping command (the pings didn't go through, but DNS resolved).
 We potentially could have planted a Windows EXE of Dig on Elpis and overridden the DNS server to get a reverse DNS shell running.
 This occurred to me much later on but something to keep in mind for the future.

 ![alt text](https://raw.githubusercontent.com/thedukezip/hacksecurectf2016/master/elpis/images/ping.png "ping")

+Lastly, to my knowledge we didn't test whether the servers could communicate with each other.
+I know we had a full working shell on at least one other machine.
+I began to wonder after the CTF was over if we could have run the command line ftp client from that shell into Elpis.